 Products, services and investments for the fight against climate change

-Provision of insurance products and services to support customers in facing climate risks and to increase their resilience.
+Our offer of insurance products and services helps customers address climate risks and increase their resilience.

-Through its range of insurance products and services, UnipolSai offers innovative solutions to the market that are designed to prevent risks linked to climate change and to manage the post-event period.
-For example:
+Through its range of insurance products and services, UnipolSai offers the market innovative solutions targeted at both mitigation and adaptation to climate change.

 Activation of public-private partnerships with Italian municipalities to increase the resilience of SMEs to climate change - Project LIFE DERRIS

 Unipol Gruppo/Group acted as the leading partner of the LIFE DERRIS (Disaster Risk Reduction Insurance) project, co-financed by the European Commission through the Life program, together with the partners Città di Torino, Cineas, Anci, Coordinamento Agende 21 and UnipolSai.
 DERRIS was the first European project to combine the public administration (PA), businesses and the insurance sector so as to reduce risks caused by extraordinary climate events.
 The aim of the project was to test and implement an innovative form of public-private partnership between insurance companies, municipalities and businesses to increase the resilience of Italian SMEs to climate change, providing them with a simple and free tool (CRAM) for the evaluation, prevention and management of risks related to catastrophic events.

 The pilot testing of the DERRIS project took place in the city of Turin and witnessed the involvement of 30 SMEs, located in six specific areas, which received free technical support from project experts, namely:

 - an assessment of their vulnerability to weather and climate events with two on-site inspections to find the potential risks to which the company was exposed and the risk-reduction measures that could be undertaken;